12.08.2026 / Sommar2023

 DownloadShow

 Raseborg is continuosly developing the public transportation system to make it smoother and more accessible, also for our visitors!
-During the summer of 2023, the entire ticket and timetable system has been renewed and is now known as Bosse.
+During the summer of 2023, the entire ticket and timetable system was renewed and is now known as Bosse.
 You can take the train to Karis and then hop on the local Bosse bus to experience the versatile and exciting neighborhoods in Raseborg.
+Plan your trip with the travel planner.

 Travel to the peaceful archipelago village of Bromarv and enjoy a delicious meal at a local restaurant or explore Bromarv’s highest mountain (60m), Vaktkojberget, through a digital nature trail.
-There are also multiple daily bus tours to Ekenäs, where you can stroll among charming red cottages in the idyllic old town.
-Don’t miss the opportunity to visit the newly opened art museum Chappe.
-Buses also conveniently take you to the historic Billnäs and Fiskars ironworks in Raseborg.
+There are also multiple daily bus tours to Ekenäs, where you can stroll among charming red wooden houses in the idyllic old town.
+Don’t miss the opportunity to visit Raseborg Museum and the art museum Chappe.
+Buses also conveniently take you to the historic Billnäs, Fiskars and Svartå.
 Get off the bus at the ironworks to learn more about their fascinating history.
 Explore workshops, galleries, and historical buildings to gain a deeper insight into their cultural heritage and enjoy everything they have to offer.

-All bus timetables and routes in Raseborg can be found in the new travel planner, which is part of Bosse, and you can travel on them using Bosse tickets.
-Timetables for the summer season can also be found here.
+All bus timetables and routes in Raseborg can be found in the travel planner, which is part of Bosse, and you can travel on them using Bosse tickets.

 Tickets